thefstalphabet/mernstack-crud-app/README.md

 ## Purpose of The Project

-The Project is created to get fimiliar with MERN Stack CRUD operations.
+The Project is created to get familiar with MERN Stack CRUD operations.